Hurricane Kay set to brush Mexico's Baja peninsula - KESQ

 “Bermuda will certainly feel the effects from Earl, so we must guard against complacency,” he said.

+Weeks also warned of flooding in low-lying areas and noted that officials opened a government shelter.

+“I don’t have to remind you that storms by their very nature are unpredictable, so it’s critical to ensure that we are ready and prepared,” he said.

-Earl was centered about 265 miles (425 kilometers) south of Bermuda early Thursday.
-Its maximum sustained winds had strengthened to 105 mph (165 kph) and it was moving north at 10 mph (16 kph).
+Earl was centered about 180 miles (290 kilometers) south of Bermuda Thursday.
+Its maximum sustained winds had strengthened to 105 mph (165 kph) and it was moving north-northeast at 13 mph (20 kph).

-Farther east, Danielle weakened to a tropical storm far out over open waters in the Atlantic some 660 miles (1,060 kilometers) north-northwest of the Azores.
-It had maximum sustained winds of 70 mph (110 kph).
+Farther east, Danielle evolved into a post-tropical storm far out over open waters in the Atlantic some 715 miles (1,145 kilometers) north-northwest of the Azores.
+It had maximum sustained winds of 65 mph (100 kph).